 As the delivery date fast approaches for your newborn, you’re undoubtedly stocking up on the major necessities for the room such as a crib, changing table, rocking chair, and decorations.

-While all of those items are important to have in a baby room, there’s one question that pops up over and over again for many new parents, and that is “Should I get an air purifier for my baby?”
+While all of those items are important to have in a baby room, there’s one question that pops up over and over again for many new parents, “Should I get an air purifier for my baby?”

 If you’re wondering this same thing, then you’ve landed on the right page.

-Below, we’ll answer the top questions people have about these devices including “Are air purifiers safe for babies?”, “What benefits do they provide for newborns?” and “How do you find the best one for an infant?”
+Below, we’ll answer the top questions people have about these devices including “Are air purifiers safe for babies?”, “What benefits do they provide for newborns?” and “How do you find the best air cleaner for an infant?”